billyvollman/tic-tac-toe-australia-mate/README.md

 2.)
 Responsiveness not the best
   - I would like the game to be sizeable and playable regardless of device it is played on.
 I made things in flex boxes but am struggling with knowing how to make this work better.
-I have found vh and vw which helped some but there must to be an easier way.
+I have found vh and vw which helped some but there must be an easier way.

 3.)
 To start game I would like the players to choose their side.
 Either Kangaroo and Koala.